5 Questions To Ask Before Buying An Architect Computer

 - Your budget: don't skimp on CPU and GPU power.

-- Desktop or laptop: if you're a heavy user, we recommend a high-end desktops or workstations.
+- Desktop, laptop or virtual desktop: if you're a heavy user, we recommend a high-end desktops or workstations.
 For all others, we suggest standard laptops (or MacOS) in combination with a virtual workstation.

-Virtual architecture computers from designairspace are ideally suited to architecture firms and architecture students looking for a flexible and cost-efficient option for running architecture software - either on affordable laptops to Apple's most impressive iMac's.
+Virtual desktops from designairspace are ideally suited to architecture firms and architecture students looking for a flexible and cost-efficient option for running architecture software - either on affordable laptops or Apple's most impressive iMac's.